Finn Azaz: Southampton

 On 29 August 2025, Azaz joined Southampton on a four-year contract, for a reported fee of £12 million, plus potential add-ons.
 He made his debut for the club on 30 August in a 2–2 away draw with Watford.
 On 8 November, Azaz scored his first goal for the club in a 3–1 victory against Sheffield Wednesday.
+The goal began a run of five goals in four league appearances during November, and Azaz was subsequently named PFA Championship Fans' Player of the Month.

+In the FA Cup semi-final against Manchester City at Wembley that season, Azaz gave Southampton the lead in the 79th minute before City scored twice late on to win 2–1.

 International career

 Azaz was called up the Republic of Ireland under-21 side for the first time in September 2022.
 He made his under-21 debut on 27 September 2022, in a 0–0 draw against Israel in a UEFA Under-21 Championship qualification play off that Ireland lost in a penalty shootout.
 His first call up to the senior Republic of Ireland squad came in March 2024, ahead of their friendly games against Belgium and Switzerland.
 He made his senior debut for the country on 26 March 2024, coming off the bench in a 1–0 defeat against Switzerland at the Aviva Stadium.

 On 20 March 2025, he scored his first goal for the Republic of Ireland in a 2–1 away win against Bulgaria in the 2024–25 UEFA Nations League relegation play-offs.
-He was named the FAI Young International Player of the Year for 2024.
+He was named the FAI Young International Player of the Year in June 2025.

 In October 2025, Azaz was headbutted by Armenia captain Tigran Barseghyan in a World Cup qualifying match.